berickson/cnc-panel/README.md

 - **Communication Log**: View all commands sent and responses received with copy functionality
 - **Activity Detection**: Automatic status updates when external jogging is detected (built-in controller) with 2-second settling time
 - **Error Handling**: Clear error messages for troubleshooting and connection issues

+**Note**: This software relies on the hardware emergency stop button on your CNC machine for safety.
+Always ensure your hardware e-stop is functional before operation.

 ### Browser Compatibility